 After graduating from CMU, I had an opportunity to work in a startup company called Lifeshel from February to April 2015.
 I worked as a software engineer (embedded system) and electrical engineer at a startup company in Pittsburgh called LifeShel.
 I work on the firmware on a bluetooth low energy (BLE) chip called Bluegiga using Bluegiga script and also work on Arduino & C++.
-I also design the PCB circuit from scratch, designing the schematic and layout board, including board assembly and testing using surface mounted devices components.
+I also design the PCB circuit from scratch, designing the schematic and layout board.

-I graduated from Institut Teknologi Bandung in West Java, Indonesia, in October 2010 majoring in Electrical Engineering, which mainly focused on electronics and robotics.
+Prior to CMU, I graduated from Institut Teknologi Bandung in West Java, Indonesia, in October 2010 majoring in Electrical Engineering, which mainly focused on electronics and robotics.
 After I graduated from undergrad, I worked at IBM for almost 3 years as an IT Specialist.
 At IBM, I worked from September 2010 to May 2013.
 My job was highly related to IBM AS/400 machines and disaster recovery software named MIMIX.
 I was responsible to help the sales team giving enlightenment to the customers from the technical side, design the solution, and do the software implementation.
 There were about 20 customers which I handled and mostly are major banks in Indonesia.

 As a result of my passion and hard work in robotics, I won the national smart robot contest held by The Minister of Higher Education of Indonesia in 2009 and was given the Best Algorithm Award for making a fire fighting hexapod robot.
 I also participated in Trinity Fire Fighting Home Robot Contest in Hartford, Connecticut, USA, and achieved 4th winner in 2010 and 1st winner in 2011.

 Apart from my work and educational life, during my days off, I love to travel and do scuba diving in the beautiful sea of my home country, Indonesia.
-If you are looking for a company for traveling in the US or Indonesia, shoot me an email!